defold/doc/docs/en/manuals/zerobrane.md

 dbg.start()
 ```

-By inserting the above code into the application, it will connect to ZeroBrane's debugging server (through "localhost", by default) and pause at the next statement to be executed.
+By inserting the above code into the application, it will connect to ZeroBrane’s debugging server (through "localhost", by default) and pause at the next statement to be executed.

 ```txt
 Debugger server started at localhost:8172.